 In the recesses of that horrific memory even the holy men had lost all discipline, when they blindly ran through the streets amongst the wave of terrified cityfolk, instead of leading by example and assisting those incapable of assisting themselves.
 He imagined seeing with his own eyes men and women of all stations battering one another aside to reach the last remaining boats in the harbour.
 How many would have been saved had the base instincts of man been suppressed by the same discipline demonstrated by the knights around him, those who stood resolute against what they knew to be insurmountable odds?
 To be sure, as was the case today, there were those who did not give in to the mindless flocking like so many game birds startled in the fields, but this minority would be overwhelmed by the panicked irrationality of the multitude.
 As the discipline of Henry and the knights with him that day had been ineffective in the face of overwhelming enemy numbers, so too was the composure of some of those escaping behind them rendered irrelevant by the widespread fright that had taken root in so many rattled minds.

 The knight marched on through the churned mud of Leadenhall Street, the weight of the heavily-concussed woman over the burgundy tunic on his shoulder barely noticeable for a man trained for years to operate in full armour.
-He had found the tunic discarded on the grass of the hill and immediately deemed it a less risky sartorial choice than to continue donning the dark robes of the Crutched Friars.
-Upon his shoulder the woman occasionally moaned incoherently, but that was the extent of her consciousness, and in any case the base noise of such a heavily populated city would drown out any words she may have had for him.
+He had found the tunic discarded on the grass of the hill and deemed it a less risky sartorial choice than to continue donning the dark robes of the Crutched Friars.
+The woman moaned incoherently on occasion, but that was the extent of her consciousness, and in any case the base noise of such a heavily populated city would drown out any words she may have had for him.
 In front and behind him were others limping, some burned, others being carried by one or two people.
 Henry prayed the priory would still have room for the sick and injured upon their arrival.
 For a city with so many religious houses the provision of hospitals was drastically wanting, and although St Anthony’s Hospital on Threadneedle Street was the largest in the city, St Helen’s was much closer.
-Traversing Threadneedle Street at this point in time would be akin to Moses parting the Red Sea, Henry reflected.
+Traversing Threadneedle Street at this point in time would be akin to Moses parting the Red Sea, he reflected.

-As he walked purposefully and at a pace most would struggle to match even when not carrying someone over their shoulder, Henry considered further the parallels between the disaster today and the persistent dream that played out in his mind of that terrible catastrophe, more real in his memory than the experience he had endured today.
+As he walked purposefully and at a pace most would struggle to match without carrying someone over their shoulder, Henry considered further the parallels between this day’s disaster and the persistent dream that played out in his mind of that terrible catastrophe, more real in his memory than the experience he had endured today.
 He concluded that despite appearances – the strength and grandeur of the fortress and cathedral, the expanse of the city or the dread drum of ten thousand feet on the march – civilisation was exceedingly fragile.
-All of the strength, grandeur, reach and imposing aesthetics of civilisation were instead invested in its inhabitants, not the fortresses, cathedrals, walls or territories that were so often vaunted as the sources of these characteristics.
+All its strength, grandeur, reach and imposing aesthetics were instead invested in its inhabitants, not the fortresses, cathedrals, walls or territories that were so often vaunted as the sources of these characteristics.
 If the inhabitants had no stomach for upholding the stability of their civilisation then that entity would come crashing down.

 Christendom, the most glorious of man’s iterations throughout his lengthy history, had endured the longest.
-But had Christians ever before faced such inscrutable terror as unleashed by this mysterious stone?
-It was one thing to stand up to the heathen, the Viking, the Saracen, for these were men and thus comprehensible; but what of the Godstone?
+But had Christians ever faced such inscrutable terror as unleashed by this mysterious stone?
+It was one thing to stand up to the heathen, the Viking, the Saracen, for these were men and thus comprehensible.
+What of the Godstone?
 Did even Guy truly know what it was?
 How does one fight an enemy when that enemy is utterly unfathomable?

-The knight shuffled on a few paces but stopped as the first waft of seared flesh met his nostrils, uninvited.
-It was as strong and invasive as he remembered and his nose crinkled at the odour; even without the knowledge that it emanated from the body of a still living, still whimpering individual, it was a most foul stench.
+The knight shuffled on a few paces until the first waft of seared flesh met his nostrils uninvited.
+It was as strong and invasive as he remembered and his nose crinkled at the odour; a stench most foul even absent the knowledge that it emanated from a body still living, still whimpering.
 The odours were as manifold as the noises produced by so many injured and pity tugged at Henry’s heart as his eyes crossed the rows of wounded searching for a space where he could lay his passenger.

-Henry felt redundant as he stood with the unmoving woman across his shoulder, incapable of achieving the simple task of finding a resting spot for her.
+He felt redundant loitering with the unmoving woman across his shoulder, incapable of achieving the simple task of finding a resting spot for her.
 He looked left and then right until before him paced a nun, likely a sister of the priory, moving with the purpose and intent of a woman holding back the overwhelming advance of despair in her own home.
-She disappeared behind a column ahead and to the left for a moment but returned soon after, a black-clothed beacon of energy and radiance in this miserable pit of humanity.
+She disappeared behind a column ahead and to the left, returning soon after, a black-clothed beacon of energy and radiance in this miserable pit of humanity.

 “Excuse me, sister?”
 Henry spoke over the din, hoping she was not sufficiently distracted to avoid his salutation.